 Frances (Lasker) and Sidney Brody were philanthropists who were particularly influential in the development of Los Angeles’ cultural life as founding benefactors of the Los Angeles County Museum of Art.
 President Reagan appointed Mr. Brody to the President’s Committee on the Arts and Humanities.
 Mrs. Brody became a guiding patron of the Huntington Library, Art Collections and Gardens.

 The Brodys began collecting art in the 1950’s at the urging of Francie’s father and stepmother, Albert and Mary Lasker.
 Their collection eventually included Moore, Braque, Bonnard, Picasso, Giacometti, Chagall, Degas, Dufy, Matisse, Renoir, and Rodin, as well as Calder mobiles, Etruscan artifacts, and Japanese prints.

 Shirley Brice volunteered with Francie on the UCLA Arts Council as did Vincent Price and Barbara Poe and many mutual friends.
 Among the Council’s achievements was their collaboration with Chancellor Murphy to develop the UCLA sculpture garden, which is now named the Murphy Sculpture Garden and is part of the Hammer museum.
 (For more on the Brodys, please see: Library/Links/Colleagues and Friends/Brody, Sidney and Frances)

-Peter Matisse, art dealer and the grandson of Henry Matisse.
+Peter Matisse, art dealer and the grandson of Henri Matisse.
 He was a close friend of all during the 1960’s when he lived in Los Angeles.